openMF/mifos-operators/PHEE-operator/README.md

 ### Links to Other Docs

 - Refer to this documentation for a quick overview of the architecture and repository structure: [Architecture Overview](ARCHITECTURE.md)
-- Refer to this documentation for an in-depth understanding of each file's purpose, how to modify the CR for configuration changes, and how to add new configurations to deployments: [Developer Guide](DEVELOPER_GUIDE.md)
+- Refer to this documentation for an in-depth understanding of each file's purpose: [Developer Guide](DEVELOPER_GUIDE.md)

 ## Table of Contents